Aussie Start-up Using Spider Venom To Treat Heart Attacks - UrduPoint

 Aussie Start-up Using Spider Venom To Treat Heart Attacks

-SYDNEY, July 4 (UrduPoint / Pakistan Point News - 4th Jul, 2022 ) --:A team of drug researchers from the University of Queensland (UQ) have developed a new heart attack treatment made from deadly spider venom and are now looking to bring the lifesaving treatment to market through a local start-up.
+SYDNEY, July 4 (UrduPoint / Pakistan Point News - 6th Jul, 2022 ) :A team of drug researchers from the University of Queensland (UQ) have developed a new heart attack treatment made from deadly spider venom and are now looking to bring the lifesaving treatment to market through a local start-up.

 UQ Principal Research Fellow and Infensa CEO Associate Professor Mark Smythe said this would be the first drug worldwide that would have the ability to prevent irreversible cell damage caused by a heart attack or stroke.